 The content on your music blog or site is vital for two reasons.
 Your site is either a way for new fans to learn about you for the first time, and a way for existing fnds to find out more about you once they are curious.

 For those who are new to you, provide background information and a sample of your sound.
 For your fans wanting to know more, give a calendar of events, personal thoughts and anecdotes, and news-worthy updates.
+Online background check for free is just as important when you start to communicate with a large number of strangers and at the same time feel safe.

 It is very easy now to have your music streaming directly on your band website.
 With the use of Soundcloud, Bandcamp, Spotify, etc., you can quickly grab code to embed streaming music that is playable directly on your website.
 Nobody wants to download MP3s to hear your music anymore.
 A chance to click play and listen to it instantly is expected.